Header Banner

-How To: Start a walking group
+How to Start a walking group

-Start a walking group
+"How to Start a walking group" cover image

 A daily, brisk 30-minute walk boosts brain power, helps control weight, and improves your overall health.
 And if you commit to doing it with friends, you're more likely to stick with it.